Skip to main content

 Pulling from GitHub

-If the remote branch has new commits (e.g. from a collaborator or from another device), click Pull to fetch and apply them.
-Botflow performs a three-way merge:
+If the remote branch has new commits (e.g. from a collaborator or from another device), click Pull to fetch and merge them.
+Botflow uses a real Git merge:

-If the merge is clean, your WebContainer is updated silently.
-If there are conflicts, Botflow opens the Conflict Resolution dialog.
+If the merge is clean, your sandbox files are updated in place.
+If the same lines changed on both sides, Botflow opens the Conflict Resolution dialog.

 Resolving conflicts